GlennOu66304/Sell/README.md

 ## Goal:

-it will show the cartcontrol button

-aloso the text

-click the cart control will add the shopcart number

-Process

-c
+1.it could have the Bscroll option

+2.show the gray split section

+3.show the comment section

+## Process:

+1.import the Scroll package

+2.import the gray split section

+3.build the comment section

 ## CSS Book Collection: